M64GitHub/movy/doc/README.md

 zig build run-win_demo       # Multiple windows with themes
 ```

-See **[demos/README.md](../demos/README.md)** for complete descriptions of all available demos and what each one demonstrates.

 ## Status

 This documentation is an ongoing process.
-More guides covering additional movy components will be added as development continues.